digidem/osm-p2p-geojson/README.md

 - `options.objectMode` - when `true` will return a stream of GeoJSON feature objects instead of stringified JSON.
 Default `false`.
 You can also use `getGeoJSON.obj()`
 - `options.map` - a function that maps a `Feature` to another `Feature`.
 Defaults to the no-op `function mapFn (feature) { return feature }`

+**N.B.**: If `options.objectMode` is enabled and no `callback` is provided, the resultant object stream will emit GeoJSON `Feature` objects.
+This is not valid GeoJSON as-is: the recipient of the stream will need to either wrap these `Feature`s into a `FeatureCollection` or otherwise further transform them.

 ## Contribute

 PRs accepted.